feross/login-with-twitter/README.md

 `/twitter/callback`, but they can be named anything.

 ### Initialization
-Initialize this module with the consumer key and secret from creating a Twitter App with an Twitter Developer account.
+Initialize this module with the consumer key and secret for your Twitter App you created with an Twitter Developer account.

 ```js
 const LoginWithTwitter = require('login-with-twitter')